anchittandon/Disaster-prediction/README.md

 1.Training the model on previous data.

 2.Taking USER's Location from the APP.

-3.Running the algo at back-end
+3.Running the algo at back-end.

 4.Predicting the chances of flood.

 5.Notifying the User.